peter-marriott/database-testing-with-docker/README.md

-# Sample to show using docker to test different versions od a database
+# Sample to demonstrate testing code against different database images

+Using docker images we can test code against different database images held in a registry.
+For this demonstration local images are used instead.

 ```
 cd database_branch1